Hoops for the holidays, B.C.’s best Bays host Washington State teams at UVic - Victoria News

 — OB News Hub (@OBpulse) December 17, 2017

-The Bays then made it two-straight tournament wins having walked through their own Gary Taylor Classic in the new Oak Bay High gymnasium this past weekend.
-On Thursday the Bays beating Cowichan 106-54, then defeated St. Thomas More 76-31 on Friday and Sir Winston Churchill (Calgary) 83-50 in the final on Saturday.
+The Bays then made it two-straight tournament wins, having walked through their own Gary Taylor Classic in the new Oak Bay High gymnasium this past weekend.
+On Thursday the Bays knocked off Cowichan 106-54, then defeated St. Thomas More 76-31 on Friday and Sir Winston Churchill (Calgary) 83-50 in the final on Saturday.

 “This is an absolute fantastic opportunity, Brentwood College looks polished, Van College is polished, we’ll see the top high school athletes in B.C. compete against the Washington state teams,” said Oak Bay coach Chris Franklin.

 At the heart of the Bays is a pair of outstanding guards, surrounded by an exceptionally tall group of forwards.
-At six-foot-three, Grade 12 guard Caelan Scott, the provincial team starting point guard and a sought after talent for university next year.
-But the team comes at you from more than one player.
+At six-foot-three, Grade 12 guard Caelan Scott is the provincial team starting point guard and a sought after talent for university next year.
+However, the Oak Bay team features more than just one threat.

 Grade 11 guard Diego Maffia can also run the floor.
 Six-foot-seven Riley Cronk is a force, so is six-foot-five Cam Henderson.
 Those are just two of the four players that are six-foot-five and above.